Patient nonadherence to prescribed medications is associated with:

 Factors contributing to poor medication adherence are wide ranging and complex, and vary by role.
 They include:

 Cardiovascular complications resulting from hypertension, hyperlipidemia, and diabetes lead to substantial disability, morbidity, and mortality.

 Medications reduce the risk of stroke by approximately 30% and myocardial infarction by approximately 15%.
 Despite that, evidence from a number of studies suggests that:

-- As many as 50% to 80% of patients treated for hypertension are nonadherent to their treatment regimen.
+As many as 50% to 80% of patients treated for hypertension are nonadherent to their treatment regimen, according to studies.